Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 editors and IDEs for two reasons:

  * The editor must always be in touch with source code's syntax and semantics.
- * Small and frequent changes end user makes to the source code should be indexed immediately, without any significant time delays.
+ * Small and frequent changes end users make to the source code should be indexed immediately, without any significant time delays.

 Another problem is that PL compilers and appropriate IDE plugins are usually